 Inspect packaging to make sure it’s intact and there is not any extra air expanding inside.
 Stay away from any can that is bulging, dented, or rusted.
 Doing all of this while closely monitoring recalls will help.

 We can however exercise caution to help protect ourselves and our loved ones from getting sick.
-Foodborne Illness can be easy spread though the air with droplets, on contaminated surfaces or utensils or through bacteria that is on someones hands.
+Foodborne Illness can be easily spread through the air with droplets, on contaminated surfaces or utensils or through bacteria that is on someones hands.

 Do not allow anyone with an open wound to prepare food without it being completely clean and wrapped.
 Keep anyone who is ill away from the kitchen and food that is being prepared for others.
-You can prevent the spread of foodborne illness from in your own home.
+You can prevent the spread of foodborne illness from in your own home with simple precautions.